scarpent/ledgerbil/README.md

   --current                   exclude future transactions --depth N                   limit the depth of account tree for
                               account reports
+  --payees                    show results by payee (results may be
+                              nonsensical if you do not specify
+                              accounts, e.g. expenses)
-  --payees                    show expenses by payee --net-worth                 show net worth at end of periods --limit-rows N              limit the number of rows shown to top N -T, --total-only            show only the total column (more useful
+  --net-worth                 show net worth at end of periods --limit-rows N              limit the number of rows shown to top N -T, --total-only            show only the total column -s SORT, --sort SORT        sort by specified column header, or "row"
-                              for payees)
-  -s SORT, --sort SORT        sort by specified column header, or "row"
                               to sort by account or payee (default: by total)